enclaive/docker-gramine-sdk/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache License 2.0 License.
+Distributed under the GNU Lesser General Public License v3.0 License.
 See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>